Patiala State: Family background

+The ruling family traced their origin to Krishna, via Yadu.
 The Patiala ruling family remotely claimed origins from Bhati Rajputs of Jaisalmer in the 12th century, specifically the Jadon Bhati chief Jaisal who was the founder and first ruler of Jaisalmer.
 Based on this, the Phulkian rulers claimed Rajput status up-to the 20th century.
 At some point, their ancestors moved from Jaisalmer in Rajasthan to Phul in Punjab.
 The ruling house claims descent from Rao Hem Hel of Jaisalmer, the third son of Jaisal, who settled in 1185 at Bhatinda.
 (Note: Rao Hem Hel's name is alternatively spelt as 'Hemhel', he is alternatively known as Han Raj or Bhim Mal (as per Giani Gian Singh).)
 Other sources describe Hem Hel as being the grandson of Jaisal.
 Hem Hel would expand to Hisar, where he was pushed back to Bhatinda by Prithviraj Chauhaun.
 Hem Hel managed to take control of territory located south of Muktsar and expelled the previous Punwar rulers from the tract.
 Hem Hel died in 1214 and was succeeded by his son Jaidrath (Jundar).

 Between 1526 and 1560, the ancestral family of the later Patiala rulers was headed by chaudhary Bariam, a Phulkian Jat.
 Bariam was awarded with a chaudhriyat grant by the Mughal emperor Babur in 1526 due to his actions in supporting the Mughal invader at the First Battle of Panipat.
 This grant allowed Bariam to collect revenue from the badlands located to the southwest of Delhi.

 In 1560, custodianship over the family was then led by Mehraj, who was followed by Pukko.
 Pukko was followed by Mohan, who led the family until 1618.
 Mohan and his son Rup Chand were killed in circa 1618 during a skirmish with Bhattis.

 From 1618 onwards, the family was led by Kala, who was the second-son of Mohan.
 Kala was succeeded by Phul, a son of Rup Chand.
 (Note: Phul was one of the two sons of Rup Chand, with the other son being Sandali.)
 According to lore, Phul met with Guru Hargobind, with the guru prophesying that Phul's descendants would spread-out and be successful.
 This was through the Sikh guru making a pun on Phul name, which means "flower", and that Phul's descendants would "bear many blossoms" and "satisfy the hunger of many".
 Phul had seven sons and two wives, with two prominent sons being Rama and Tiloka, with both being born to the same mother.
 The progeny of Tiloka would form the houses of Nabha and Jind whilst Rama's descendants became the Patiala ruling-house.
 Phul headed the family until 1652, being succeeded by Rama Chand.
 Rama's son was Ala Singh.
+According to Kavita Singh, the family converted to Sikhism in the generation before Ala Singh.